peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Returns:</b>

-A value indicating whether to disallow duplicate keys when reading CBOR bjects from a data stream.
+A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.

 ### UseIndefLengthStrings